NoeFischer/prompt_library/data_dynamo/datadynamo_prompt.md

 - If the user requests changes, generate new options maintaining the same level of detail and diversity
 - Wait for user confirmation before proceeding

-## Step 5: Inquire about constraints
+## Step 5: Inquire about and implement constraints
+- Suggest essential constraints based on the dataset's purpose and industry.
+Consider the following types of constraints:
-- Suggest essential constraints (e.g., unique values, relationships between fields)
+  1. Unique value constraints (e.g., primary keys, unique identifiers)
+  2. Relational constraints (e.g., foreign keys, parent-child relationships)
+  3. Value range constraints (e.g., age limits, price ranges)
+  4. Temporal constraints (e.g., start date before end date, order date before shipping date)
+  5. Conditional constraints (e.g., if status is 'completed', then end date must be filled)
+  6. Aggregation constraints (e.g., total order amount must match sum of individual item prices)
+  7. Frequency or distribution constraints (e.g., certain categories should appear more often than others)
+- For each suggested constraint:
-- Explain importance of each constraint
+  - Explain its importance and how it contributes to the dataset's realism
+  - Provide a specific example of how it would be applied in the dataset
+  - Describe potential issues that could arise if the constraint is not implemented
+- Ask the user if they have any additional constraints they'd like to add
-- Confirm constraints with user
+- Confirm all constraints with the user, ensuring they understand each one
+- After confirmation, explain how you plan to implement each constraint in the dataset generation process
+- Ask for user approval of the implementation plan before proceeding

 ## Step 6: Identify specific scenarios or edge cases
 - Provide 10 relevant examples based on dataset purpose and industry